Unexploded ordnance: Yemen

+Since the start of the Yemeni Civil War, the country has been plagued with unexploded munitions.
+In 2022 alone, the United Nations Development Programme (UNDP), Yemen Executive Mine Action Centre (YEMAC), and Yemen Mine Action Co-ordination Centre (Y-MACC) destroyed or removed 81,000 explosive devices, including 9,054 anti-vehicle landmines, 861 anti-personnel landmines, and 3,149 improvised explosive devices (IEDs), which in turn significantly reduced the risk of death or injury from IEDs over 6500000 sqmi.

 Europe

-Despite massive demining efforts, Europe is still affected to some extent by UXO from mainly World War I and World War II, some countries more than others.
-However, newer and present military conflicts are also affecting some areas severely, in particular the countries of former Yugoslavia in western Balkans and Ukraine.
+Despite massive demining efforts, Europe is still affected by UXO from mainly World War I and World War II, some countries more than others.
+However, more recent military conflicts have also affected some areas severely, in particular Ukraine and the western Balkans.
+After WWII, large quantities of unexploded ordnance were disposed of primarily in the Baltic Sea and North Sea, as well as other lakes and rivers to a smaller extent.
+These submerged munitions still represent a major threat to fishers and marine wildlife.

 Austria

-WWII's unexploded ordnance in Austria is blown up twice a year in the military training area near Allentsteig.
-Moreover, explosives are still being recovered from lakes, rivers and mountains dating back to WWI on the frontier between Austria and Italy.
+Unexploded ordnance from World War II in Austria is blown up twice a year in the military training area near Allentsteig.
+Moreover, explosives are still being recovered from lakes, rivers and mountains dating back to World War I on the Italian Front between Austria-Hungary and Italy.

 Balkans

-As a result of the Yugoslav Wars (1991–2001), the countries of Albania, Bosnia-Herzegovina, Croatia and Kosovo have all been negatively affected by UXOs, mostly land mines in hilly and mountainous regions.
+As a result of the Yugoslav Wars (1991–2001), the countries of Albania, Bosnia-Herzegovina, Croatia and Kosovo have all been affected by UXOs, mostly land mines in regions where intense fighting took place.
 Due to the lack of awareness of these post-war landmines, civilian casualties have risen since the end of the wars.
+As many as 2,000 people have been killed by these landmines alone, with countless others dying due to different unexploded munitions.
 Many efforts made by peacekeeping forces in Bosnia such as IFOR, SFOR (and its successor EUFOR ALTHEA), and in Kosovo with KFOR in order to contain these landmines have been met with some difficulty.
-Despite this, some areas have been completely cleared.
+Landslides caused by heavy rainfall and flooding have led to migration of landmines, further complicating efforts.

-The Federal Civil Protection Administration (FUCZ) team deactivated and destroyed four WWII bombs found at a construction site in the centre of Sarajevo in September 2019.
+The Federal Civil Protection Administration (FUCZ) team deactivated and destroyed four World War II bombs found at a construction site in the centre of Sarajevo in September 2019.

+In November 2023, a US-funded project cleared over 395 acres of mined land in Mostar, Bosnia and Herzegovina's sixth-largest city, and declared the area mine-free.
+As of September 2023, the Bosnia and Herzegovina Mine Action Center estimates that over 200,000 acres in the country are still hazardous in contrast to the over 1 million acres considered unsafe in 1996.
+The US is also supporting the government in an effort to clear Brčko District by the end of 2024.